cortex-lab/phy/docs/visualization.md

 ![image](https://user-images.githubusercontent.com/1942359/58951169-bac4a280-8790-11e9-8e7b-5fa5410de152.png)

-Selected clusters are assigned with a special color: blue for the first selected cluster, red for the second, yellow for the third, etc.
+Selected clusters are assigned with a special color: blue for the explicit Similarity reference, then red, yellow, and so on for clusters encountered with that reference.
+Table sorting and filtering do not change these colors, and a deselected cluster recovers its prior color when it is reselected.
+Choosing a new blue reference starts a new color sequence.

 #### Cluster table